Electrolytes

 Downside Rationale

-Safety risk (1.3/5.0).
-Mainstream oral electrolyte use is very safe in healthy adults when dose follows context.
-The serious risks are predictable: hyponatremia from overdrinking plain water during endurance events, hyperkalemia from potassium-heavy products in kidney disease or interacting medications, and sodium overload in salt-sensitive hypertension or fluid-restricted heart failure.
-Mente 2014 and Mente 2016 complicate simplistic low-sodium messaging, but AHA guidance remains a necessary counterweight for the general population.
+Safety risk is low for healthy adults because the serious failure modes are predictable and population-specific rather than general.
+The named hazards are hyponatremia from overdrinking plain water during endurance events, hyperkalemia from potassium-heavy products in kidney disease or interacting medications, and sodium overload in salt-sensitive hypertension or fluid-restricted heart failure.
+Mente 2014 and Mente 2016 complicate simplistic low-sodium messaging, while the ACSM 2007 fluid-replacement guidance remains the practical counterweight for athletes.
+None of these risks is a general safety penalty against electrolytes; each maps to a specific renal, cardiac, or medication context flagged in the source data.
+Electrolytes are safe for the broad population at normal oral doses, and the score reflects targeted caution, not a categorical warning.

-Side effect profile (1.5/5.0).
-Side effects are usually mild and dose-dependent: salty taste aversion, nausea from concentrated salt on an empty stomach, GI discomfort, loose stools from magnesium, thirst, or headache from rapid fluid shifts.
-Diluting the packet, sipping more slowly, taking with food, or reducing magnesium usually fixes it.
-Serious events are not expected in healthy users at normal oral doses, but potassium-heavy formulas deserve respect in kidney and medication contexts.
+Side effects from electrolytes are usually mild and dose-dependent, which keeps this dimension near the floor.
+The common complaints are salty taste aversion, nausea from concentrated salt on an empty stomach, general GI discomfort, loose stools from magnesium, thirst, or a headache from rapid fluid shifts.
+Diluting the packet, sipping more slowly, taking it with food, or trimming the magnesium dose usually resolves the issue without abandoning the intervention.
+Serious events are not expected in healthy users at normal oral doses, though potassium-heavy formulas still deserve respect in kidney and medication contexts.
+Electrolytes rarely produce side effects severe enough to outweigh the rehydration and performance benefit, and the few that occur are reversible the moment you adjust concentration, timing, or the specific mineral involved.

-Time / effort burden (1.2/5.0).
-Effort is minimal: mix a packet, tablet, drops, or DIY salts in water and drink.
-The only meaningful burden is remembering context: before heat, during long endurance, after sauna, during fasting, or during illness.
-Compared with exercise, red light therapy, cold plunge, or meal prep, the friction is tiny.
+Time and effort with electrolytes is trivial, sitting near the floor because the action is mix-and-drink.
+You stir a packet, tablet, drops, or do-it-yourself salts into water and drink, with no preparation ritual or recovery downtime.
+The only real burden is remembering the right context: before heat, during long endurance, after sauna, during fasting, or during illness.
+Compared with exercise, red light therapy, cold plunge, or meal prep, the friction is almost nonexistent.
+Electrolytes ask for seconds of effort and no learning curve, so the practical barrier to a clean, repeatable test is as low as any intervention in the catalog, which reinforces why the downside side of the ledger stays light.

-Opportunity cost (1.0/5.0).
-Electrolytes stack cleanly with exercise, sauna, fasting, low-carb diets, hiking, travel, creatine, magnesium, and ordinary meals.
-They do not crowd out training, sleep, sunlight, protein, or mobility work.
-The only opportunity-cost issue is psychological: some users reach for expensive packets when the real answer is more whole food, potassium-rich plants, or better hydration habits.
+Opportunity cost of electrolytes is minimal because they stack cleanly with nearly everything and crowd out nothing.
+Electrolytes pair well with exercise, sauna, fasting, low-carb diets, hiking, travel, creatine, magnesium, and ordinary meals, and they do not compete with training, sleep, sunlight, protein, or mobility work.
+The only genuine opportunity-cost trap is psychological: reaching for expensive packets when the better answer is more whole food, potassium-rich plants, or simply better hydration habits.
+That is a spending and attention misallocation, not a physiological conflict.
+Electrolytes rarely displace a more valuable intervention, so the time, money, and focus they consume do not come at the expense of something that would have moved the needle more, keeping this dimension at the floor.

 ✅ Best for: Athletes, endurance trainees, hot-climate residents, sauna users, hot-yoga practitioners, hikers, manual laborers, low-carb or keto dieters, fasters, people who get dehydration-linked headaches or fatigue, and families using true ORS during diarrheal illness.
 It is also useful for same-day recovery after heavy sweat loss, especially when whole food is not available.
 The best evidence supports specific contexts: Borra 2025 for exercise-associated rehydration, Maughan 2016 for ORS-like fluid retention, Sims 2007 for heat sodium loading, and Salam 2024 for pediatric ORS authority context.